Aumwich/cosmis/disrules_draft.md

   - Transaction logs in `#transaction-log` (admin only)
   - Receipts DMed to both parties for transparency
   - **Note**: Transactions are binding and can be used for trades or agreements

+### Luxury Living Implementation

+#### Technical Specification

+1. **Slash Commands**:
+   - `/buy luxury` - Purchase Luxury Living status
+   - `/luxurystatus` - Check your Luxury Living status
+   - `/cancel luxury` - Cancel Luxury Living status (with confirmation prompt)

+2. **Mechanics**:
+   - Costs 10 Simbucks per session
+   - Automatically provides subsistence (no need to purchase separately)
+   - Grants access to exclusive `#luxury-lounge` channels in each inhabited region
+   - Provides visual indicator in username (🌟)
+   - Automatic renewal unless cancelled
+   - Confirmation prompt when cancelling: "Are you sure?
+This will remove your luxury living status and it will have to be repurchased to be reacquired."

+3. **Discord Implementation**:
+   - `@Luxury-Living` role with special color
+   - Access to region-specific luxury lounges
+   - Custom emoji access
+   - Priority in voice channels (speaker priority)
+   - Luxury lounges only in inhabited regions (not in Gray region)

+### Private Transportation Implementation

+#### Technical Specification

+1. **Slash Commands**:
+   - `/buy transport` - Purchase Private Transportation
+   - `/transportstatus` - Check your Private Transportation status

+2. **Mechanics**:
+   - One-time purchase of 25 Simbucks
+   - Allows unlimited travel between regions without travel tickets
+   - No regional visit limitations (can visit same region multiple times)
+   - Cannot be transferred to other players
+   - Lost if player is arrested

+3. **Discord Implementation**:
+   - `@Private-Transport` role
+   - Bypass of normal travel restrictions in channel permissions
+   - Visual indicator in username (🚗)
+   - Travel log entries marked with special icon

+> **Future Expansion Idea:** In a multi-nation implementation, private transport passes would only apply to the nation in which they were purchased.
+Additional passes would be required for other nations.

 - **Perks System**:
   - **Cosmetic Flairs**: Special role colors, badges, or titles